How Are Fitness Studios Handling the Ever-changing COVID-19 Landscape? We Talked with Three Business Owners—Here’s What They Said

 By Lauren McAlister

-COVID-19 is on everyone’s minds.
-As a fitness business owner, we know this is all-consuming and stressful.
+As a fitness business owner, the COVID-19 pandemic is all-consuming and stressful.
 This is an unprecedented event and no one has all the answers.
-But we hope that if we can connect you to your peers, you’ll get a better understanding of how others in your industry are handling a temporary closure.
+But we hope that if we can connect you to your peers, you’ll get a better understanding of how others in your industry are handling this time of uncertainty.

 There are a couple of things we do know; in times like these, people need to prioritize healthy behaviors more than ever.
 That includes adequate sleep, proper hydration and nutrition, and regular exercise.
 And people will crave community more than ever before.
 Those who are in quarantine, or working from home, will feel isolated–so how can your studio create a sense of virtual community, encourage healthy habits, and maintain a connection to clients without being in your physical space?

 We spoke with Mindbody business owners about the steps they're taking with respect to the COVID-19 pandemic.
 (Terri Fry, The Hot Yoga Factory in Chelmsford, MA; Mona Meline, Bliss Fitness & Health in Oakland, CA; and Eric Pierra, YogaBody, Chino, CA. You can also connect directly with Terri, Eric and Mona in the Mindbody One community).

 Communicating with your community is essential.
 Use all forms available to you to keep connected with your customers and community, including:

 - Good old-fashioned phone calls

 Let your community know you care and what you’re doing to put their health at the forefront (e.g. live stream classes, virtual workshops, online personal training sessions, etc.)

 As the situation unfolds, you'll need to communicate more than you usually do–and that’s okay!
 It’s your responsibility to provide updates to keep your community in the know and show you care.